 Types of preacher curls

 There are over 12 preacher curl exercises that you can do to bulk up your biceps, all of which are linked below.
-The best variation depends on your goals and equipment availability.
+The best preacher bicep curl variations for you depend on your goals and equipment availability.
 For example, single-arm versions offer slightly better muscle isolation but also take twice as long to perform because you need to train both arms separately.

 We've also created a range of comparisons, such as our hammer curls vs preacher curls guide so that you can decide if the seated preacher curl is the right exercise for your goals.
 Alternatively, you can check out our concentration curls vs preacher curls debate if you want to see which exercise offers the best bicep isolation.